 You may purchase or redeem shares online through our website (vanguard.com), by mail (The Vanguard Group, P.O.
 Box 982901, El Paso, TX 79998-2901), or by telephone (800-662-2739).
-The minimum investment amount required to open and maintain a Fund account for Institutional Shares or Institutional Plus Shares is \$5 million or \$100 million, respectively.
+The minimum investment amount required to open and maintain a Fund account for Investor Shares is \$3,000.
 The minimum investment amount required to add to an existing Fund account is generally \$1.
+Financial intermediaries, institutional clients, and Vanguard-advised clients should contact Vanguard for information on special eligibility rules that may apply to them regarding Investor Shares.
+If you are investing through an intermediary, please contact that firm directly for more information regarding your eligibility.
 If you are investing through an employer-sponsored retirement or savings plan, your plan administrator or your benefits office can provide you with detailed information on how you can invest through your plan.